 Is it better to choose a local host or an international host?

-A local host with data centers in the UK should offer better performance in the region, but according to my tests, this isn’t always the case.
-In addition, international hosts have the benefit of a broader network of data centers around the world, which translates into faster loading speeds for multiple regions, not just the UK.
+A neighborhood host with data centers in the UK might promise improved performance in the area, but my tests show this isn’t always true.
+Besides, global hosts bring the advantage of a wider network of data centers worldwide, resulting in quicker loading times for many regions, not just the UK.

 At the same time, I was surprised to see that many local hosts make you pay extra for essential features that international hosts like Hostinger or InterServer provide for free.
 SSL certificates are a good example, but not the only one.
 Automatic backups, access to a CDN, and built-in caching are also often missing.